-The Sub-fund can invest across different geographic areas (including emerging markets), industry sectors and market capitalisations without limitation.
+The Sub-fund can invest across different industry sectors and market capitalisations without limitation.

 Derivatives may be used for both investment and efficient portfolio management purposes, including hedging.
 Derivative usage may be used to indirectly gain exposure to currencies, interest rates and volatility markets but otherwise will be limited to contracts relating to the asset classes noted above.
-This may include structured products, a type of investment where the return depends on the performance of a specific financial market or specific asset(s).
+This may include structured products.